-But sometimes the normal foal kit list just isn’t enough.
+But sometimes the normal foal watch kit just isn’t enough.
 Do you really have all you need?
 You might be asking yourself if there’s anything missing from the typical “What do you put in a foaling kit?” checklists.

 Phone charger.
-Obviously you’ll have your phone, but if your mare foals in the middle of the night (as they usually do), you don’t want your phone, which you’ve been using all day long, to die on you!
+Obviously you will have your phone, but if your mare foals in the middle of the night (as they usually do), you don’t want your phone, which you’ve been using all day long, to die on you!
 Also, make sure you have an extension cord.
 For some unknown reason, those always seem to be in short supply at the barn.

-Coffee/caffeine.
+- Coffee/caffeine.
 Do we even need to explain this one?

-Flashlight.
+- Flashlight.
 Barns are dark.
 Mares have foals in the dark.
 Bring a flashlight or head back to tip #1 and make sure your phone is charged.
 We can hear you already… “Siri, turn on my flashlight.”

-Thermometer.
+- Thermometer.
 Ok, this is a typical foaling kit essential, but we’re putting it on this list because there’s something about thermometers that makes them super easy to lose!
 Double check your foaling kit contents for this item.
 It’s important!

-Scissors.
-Just one of those items that never seems to be there when you need it and you’ll definitely want it in your foaling kit!
+- Scissors.
+Just one of those items that never seems to be there when you need it and you’ll definitely want it in your foaling kit.

-Twine, paper, and a pen.
+- Twine, paper, and a pen.
 How many times have you been at the barn when you needed one or all three of these items and they were NOWHERE to be found?
 They’re always necessary.
 Just have them on hand.